githubapnic/network-automation-labs/lab02-ConfiguringSalt/configuring_salt.md

 mkdir -p /srv/salt/states /srv/salt/templates/ /srv/salt/pillar /tmp/pillar
 ```

-Return to the terminal where the Salt Master debug is runninge, and restart the Salt Master process in debug mode, leaving it running in the foreground:
+**Return to the terminal where the Salt Master debug is running**, and restart the Salt Master process in debug mode, leaving it running in the foreground:

 **Note**: press `ctrl+c` to quit the running process